benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 joy.
 So far, moreover, is he from shrinking from the buffetings of circumstances or of men, that he counts even injury profitable, for through it he finds a means of putting himself to the proof and makes trial of his virtue.
-Let us, I beseech you, be silent\a in the presence of this proposition, and with impartial minds and ears give heed while the wise man is made exempt from injury!
+Let us, I beseech you, be silent in the presence of this proposition, and with impartial minds and ears give heed while the wise man is made exempt from injury!
 Nor because of it is aught diminished from your wantonness, or from your greediest